 Without a doubt, the conversion funnel is the cornerstone of the conversion rate optimization process.
-It is the detailed representation of the customer journey process of one’s website or application.
+It is a detailed representation of the customer journey process of one’s website or application.
 The name “funnel” comes from the popular visual representation of the conversion process.

-If you wish to boost your conversion rate, the first step is to determine your goal and then collect and analyze the data.
+If you wish to increase your conversion rate, the first step is to determine your goal and then collect and analyze the data.
 Based on these, set up hypotheses, then different variants that you implement.
 Then test and analyze the results and start over the whole process.